Phuire-Research/Stratimux/The-Muxified-Turing-Machine.md

 ## Specification of An Muxified Turing Machine
 0. Extends a base Turing Machine or built from the ground up.
-1. Restricts its symbol selection to a set of concepts to be loaded into the axium via their qualities.
+1. Restricts its symbol selection to a set of concepts to be loaded into the muxium via their qualities.
 2. Has a quality of completeness in its ability to halt in a complex state arrangement by way of the loaded concepts and their own completeness towards halting.
 3. Rather than a looping machine, the Muxified Turing Machine is a function that indirectly recalls its functionality by way of a mode function.
 4. Utilizes two tapes where one is a sequence of values modified by a second tape that is represent via a tree/graph structure that has logically determined set of symbols that concludes and is finite.